 Embankments: When a road curves, the outer edge is set at an incline as a safety precaution.
 These raised areas serve the purpose of managing traffic so that vehicles can approach the outer edge of the road without driving off it.
 If the embankment is too steep or not elevated properly, motorists may be in danger.

-Barriers and Guard Rail: Barriers, guard rails, speed bumps, medians, and curbs help to influence safe driving.
+Barriers and Guard Rails: Barriers, guard rails, speed bumps, medians, and curbs help to influence safe driving.
 If any of these structures are poorly designed or placed, driver safety may be compromised.

 Surfaces: Various alterations in road surface alert drivers of approaching hazards or that they are leaving their lane unexpectedly.